 NOTE: The internal criteria are outside the scope of the present document.

 - The MC gateway client, which is hosted by the MC gateway UE, has been configured with the necessary parameters needed for connectivity with the MC gateway UE.

+- An identity management client instantiated by the MC gateway UE for the MC service user, has performed the identity authentication with the MC system and retrieved the MC service ID(s).

 - The MC gateway UE has performed service authorization for one or more MC services with the MC system as described in 3GPP TS 23.379 [16], 3GPP TS 23.281 [12], and 3GPP TS 23.282 [13]].